12 Jewelry Storage Ideas to Smartly Display Your Accessories

 If you have a very large collection and space permits, investing in an armoire dedicated to all your baubles is a one-and-done storage solution.
-These freestanding pieces of furniture provide designated spaces, including drawers, hooks, rods, and shelves for a wide range of items.
-If you don’t have the space, you can also buy a mirrored jewelry cabinet, which mounts to a wall like a mirror and opens up into jewelry storage.
+These freestanding pieces of furniture provide designated spaces, including drawers, hooks, rods and shelves, for a wide range of items.
+If you don’t have the space, buy a mirrored jewelry cabinet, which mounts to a wall like a mirror and opens up into jewelry storage.
 Next, check out the best time to buy fine jewelry and make the most out of your bucks.

 - Briony Raymond, owner of Briony Raymond New York

 - Laynē Brookshire, owner of Ms. Placed Professional Organizing

 - Brooke Brinkman, SVP Marketing & Communications Simon G. Jewelry

 Stop hunting for the best products and deals—get our expert scoop on secret sales and discounts, gift ideas for everyone and can’t-miss products.
 Sign up for the Stuff We Love newsletter.